New research highlights barriers to pension consolidation as People’s Pension unveils digital Pension Finder

 Projected losses from poorly informed pension transfer decisions have increased by half a billion pounds in just 18 months, according to new analysis from People’s Pension1

-The UK’s biggest commercial workplace pension provider has released the latest edition of its Pension Transfer Outcomes Index2, revealing that pension savers could be losing £1.7bn from their pension pots due to poorly informed transfers made in the year to 30 June 2025 – a 42% increase from the £1.2bn at risk from decisions made in 2023.
+The UK’s biggest commercial master trust has released the latest edition of its Pension Transfer Outcomes Index2, revealing that pension savers could be losing £1.7bn from their pension pots due to poorly informed transfers made in the year to 30 June 2025 – a 42% increase from the £1.2bn at risk from decisions made in 2023.

 The Index, which models the financial impact of transferring pensions into higher-charging schemes, shows that this risk has surged by 120% since 2023.
 As transfer activity continues to rise, the associated risk is growing at an average rate of 22% per year.
 Based on current trends, the pension provider now forecasts that uninformed transfers will become a multi-billion-pound problem by 2027 – significantly earlier than its previous estimate of the end of the decade4.